apnadkarni/blt/man/vector.rst

-  its clients. *DataArr* is the array of doubles which represents the vector data. *NumValues* is the number of elements in the array. *ArraySize* is the actual size of the array (the array may be bigger than the number of values stored in it). \fIFreeProc\fP indicates how the storage for the vector point array (*dataArr*) was allocated.
+  its clients. *DataArr* is the array of doubles which represents the vector data. *NumValues* is the number of elements in the array. *ArraySize* is the actual size of the array (the array may be bigger than the number of values stored in it). *FreeProc* indicates how the storage for the vector point array (*dataArr*) was allocated.
   It is used to determine how to reallocate memory when the vector is resized or destroyed.
 It must be TCL_DYNAMIC,